 Your poodle will need its nails trimmed every couple of weeks.
 It is also good dental hygiene to brush your dog's teeth at least two to three times a week.
 Be sure to check your dog's ears, as breeds with drop ears are more likely to get ear infections.

 Like all dogs, the poodle requires proper training and socialization in order to be happy and well-adjusted.
-Because poodles are extremely smart dogs, they can easily be trained to perform a variety of commands and tricks.
+Because poodles are extremely smart, they can easily be trained to perform a variety of commands and tricks.
 They will also learn bad habits if you aren't consistent in your training.
 Be sure your poodle accepts you as the alpha dog and isn't spoiled into thinking he has that role in your household.

 The poodle has a moderate to high energy level and requires daily exercise.
 Establish a routine that includes walks and fun activities like games to keep your poodle mentally and physically stimulated.
 A bored poodle may show destructive habits.
-Be sure to train your poodle to walk on leash and socialize him so he is welcome at the dog park.
+Be sure to train your poodle to walk on a leash and socialize him, so he is welcome at the dog park.

 When raised properly, poodles can do well in families with children.
 Standard poodles are a good choice for a family with children, while toy and miniature poodles might be injured by a small child who doesn't treat a dog gently.
 These small dogs can be defensive if handled roughly.
 Older children who respect a dog can find a poodle to be a fun play companion.
 Poodles can be good in multi-pet families, especially if raised with the other pets.

 Common Health Problems

 Routine veterinary care will help keep your poodle healthy for many years.
-Poodles are sometimes considered to have a lifespan longer than the average dog (especially miniatures and toys)
+Poodles, especially miniatures and toys, are sometimes considered to have a lifespan longer than the average dog.

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 Some conditions to be aware of include: